 At the moment we are petless; our two elderly cats, Shadow and Stanley, died in 1998 and 1999 at the ripe old ages of 18 and 17.

 Our main escape these days is our weekender at Jamieson on Lake Eildon, about 2.5 hours from Melbourne.
-It's great for swimming & bush-walking, and is close to our favourite cross-country skiing spot at Mt Stirling.
+It's great for swimming, kayaking & bush-walking, and is close to our favourite cross-country skiing spot at Mt Stirling.
 I am also a member (and former treasurer) of the Hawthorn Rowing Club, so you'll find me out on the Yarra in a scull or a four several times a week.
 Here are some pictures of my not-so-new scull.
 (I sold this scull at the end of 2008 - I wasn't using it enough.)

 My late elder sister Patricia, suffered from MSA (Multiple System Atrophy).
 Her husband John maintains that WWW site as a resource centre for the illness.

 Just to keep me out of trouble, I was a member of the University's Academic Board for 10 years (resigned at the end of 2000), the Education Committee of the Faculty of Information Technology, etc. etc. (If you are within Monash, you might like to look at my attempts at journalism in my Academic Board Reports collection.)
 I was a member of the Australian Internet Working Group (AIWG) (formerly the AARNet Engineering Working Group (AEWG)), which set up the first Internet backbone in Australia.
 I am a member of the board of the Japanese Studies Centre (a consortium covering all the Universities in Victoria dealing with Japanese studies matters).
 For 15 years I was a member of the Council of the Victorian College of the Arts Secondary School (my youngest daughter's former school), and served as President and Treasurer.
 I was also a member of the Animal Ethics Committee (AEC) of the Ludwig Institute for Cancer Research in Melbourne for many years until 2013, when that institution merged with the Walter and Eliza Hall Institute.
-I am also a Scholar in the Australian Chapter of the Crabtree Foundation, for which I constructed and maintain the website.
+I am also an Elder in the Australian Chapter of the Crabtree Foundation, for which I constructed and maintain the website.